jerome-rdlv/dbsync/README.md

 ## SSH tunneling

 This tool can works with remote database through SSH.
-Simply define `ssh` entry in the choosen environment.
+Simply define `ssh` entry in the chosen environment.
 If your SSH key is set, no password will be prompted.

 The value of the `ssh` directive is the connection string you would use to connect your ssh server.
 In the case of the example config, you could connect